alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 There was a time I used to struggle when manipulating the `refs` in my react components.

 Sometimes they returned `undefined`, sometimes they didn't return the **DOM element** I was looking for.
 To be honest, I didn't know _anything_ about what I was doing.
 I was a total noob.
-I used to try any combination possible until my `ref` looked like what I wanted to get in the begining.
+I used to try any combination possible until my `ref` looked like what I wanted to get in the beginning.

 And even then, I had no clue on how to use the `ref` properly.